-Our fantastic Summer School is back for the third year running!
-Based again in Oundle School near Peterborough, it runs for four days, from Monday 1st to Wednesday 4th of August, and will culminate in a public performance.
+Our fantastic Summer School will return for the fourth year running, now at Goldsmith's College, London.
+The workshops will run for four days, from Monday 31st July to Thursday 3rd August, and will culminate in a public performance.
+More details to follow.

 The prinicipal aim of the course is to give young musicians first-hand experience of a wide range of musical styles from around the world, under the guidance of musicians born and brought up in these traditions.
 They will be encouraged to form their own groups and create and perform their own pieces in response to this experience, and above all develop their improvisation skills.
 Whatever their main instrument, they will also sing, play percussion and be able to try out other (especially non-European) instruments.